sunal27/BCGW2025/README.md

-SkyLink Airlines: International Expansion Strategy - BCG Winter Case Competition 2025

-This project presents a strategic international expansion plan for SkyLink Airlines, developed as part of the BCG Winter Case Competition 2025.
-The team assessed a range of international markets using structured entry criteria and identified Colombia as the strongest option for a pilot entry, based on tourism demand, operational feasibility and competitive dynamics.
+SkyLink Airlines: Strategic Market Entry Proposal – BCG Winter Case Competition 2025 This repository contains a strategic market entry proposal for SkyLink Airlines, created as part of the BCG Winter Case Competition 2025.
+The project explores international expansion opportunities for a low-cost carrier, applying structured prioritisation frameworks to shortlist markets based on demand, regulatory feasibility, and competitive pressures.

-The final proposal recommends launching flights from the US to Medellín and Cartagena, two high-potential cities that align with SkyLink’s low-cost model and avoid the slot constraints of Bogotá.
-The strategy outlines key elements including route selection, brand positioning, commercial partnerships and risk mitigation.
-A pilot approach has been recommended to minimise upfront exposure while enabling data-led decisions for future growth.

-This work reflects a combination of strategic research, market prioritisation and clear operational planning tailored to the airline industry.
+Colombia emerged as the optimal entry point, with Medellín and Cartagena selected as initial destinations due to their tourism appeal and less congested airport infrastructure compared to Bogotá.
+The proposal outlines a six-month pilot route from Miami, enabling SkyLink to test market fit while maintaining cost efficiency.

+The strategy incorporates brand positioning, commercial partnerships, and risk mitigation tactics, with a particular emphasis on seasonal route scheduling and diaspora outreach to build early traction.
+This work demonstrates a practical blend of strategic thinking, market analysis, and implementation planning aligned with the needs of a growing airline.